sohail70/motion_planning/README.md

 ## Demos & Visualizations

 Here are some visualizations of the planners in action.
 These demonstrations feature challenging scenarios where obstacles move at high speeds (20-30 m/s), testing the robot's ability to react.
 The robot's maximum velocity is set to 15 m/s for the R2T and Thruster models, and 10 m/s for the Dubins model.

-> **Please Note**: For the kinodynamic planners (Dubins and Thruster), the visualized graph edges are simplified as straight lines and do not represent the true, curved trajectories between nodes.
-The robot visualization is also not to scale.

-## Demos & Visualizations

-Here are some visualizations of the planners in action.
-These demonstrations feature challenging scenarios where obstacles move at high speeds (20-30 m/s), testing the robot's ability to react.
-The robot's maximum velocity is set to 15 m/s for the R2T and Thruster models, and 10 m/s for the Dubins model.
 For higher-quality versions of these demos, please see the **[video folder here](https://drive.google.com/drive/folders/1jeUTSjUJhIgvSht9vsUdU3D_7drIBkHU?dmr=1&ec=wgc-drive-globalnav-goto)**.